 I became their designated contact with Bill Sharpe for two years when he formed Sharpe-Russell in the second half of the 1980s.
 That led to my moving to Tacoma, WA, in 1989, where I became a director of Russell, and Managing Director of Consulting and also of Investment Policy & Research.
 Eventually I decided that the traditional managerial role was not fun, and asked to be switched to a more general role of learning and teaching, as recounted by George Russell in his book “Success by Ten.”
 This led to my going to London in 1997-2000 to mentor a talented young team, and then, with a New York base, taking on a more global focus, waving the Russell flag around the world in the role of Co-chair, Global Consulting.

 Eventually I decided in 2010, after 26 years with Russell, to “graduate” to a part-time career that gave me more freedom for the interests that I was lucky to still have the health, energy and passion to pursue.
 I acted for some years as a consultant to Russell and served on the Joint Investment Committee of the Margaret A Cargill Philanthropies, in Minneapolis, MN.
-I also served as a member of the advisory boards of the World Pension Summit in the Netherlands and of Avida International in the UK and the Netherlands, and of the Scientific Advisory Board of the investment firm Manifold Partners LLC in San Francisco, CA. I wrote an occasional column, The Art of Investing, for the London-based newspaper Financial Times.
+I also served as a member of the advisory boards of the World Pension Summit in the Netherlands and of Avida International in the UK and the Netherlands, and of the Scientific Advisory Board of the investment firm Manifold Partners LLC in San Francisco, CA. I joined the board of Morneau Shepell Asset & Risk Management in Toronto.
+I wrote an occasional column, The Art of Investing, for the London-based newspaper Financial Times.

 Along the way I wrote numerous papers and articles and, as author or co-author, five books (four on pension fund investing and, very happily, a philosophical one on happiness) – details below.